 Table of Contents

 The following requirements apply for JAWS users:

-these scripts except under Windows 10.
+these scripts except under Windows 10 and later.

 - JAWS 18.0 or later should be used.
 The scripts will not work with or install into older JAWS versions.